beaubranton4/ncaa_d1_baseball_stats/README.md

     - Enable Port Forwarding and connect to localhost:6789.
 You should see the UI for Mage.
 If you don't see anything ensure the Docker image is running on port 6789.
 You may have be having trouble with port forwarding if both are working properly.

 5.1 TRIGGERING MAGE PIPELINES

+    - I may just want to not have any triggers.
+Just tell the person to trigger them...
-    - There are two production pipelines in this Mage Project:
+    - There are three production pipelines in this Mage Project:
         scrape_ncaa_d1_baseball_stats: this pipeline scrapes data from all box scores from all d1 baseball games in the 2024 season that have not yet been scraped.
 THE FIRST TIME THIS PIPELINE RUNS WILL TAKE 2-4 HOURS (run the test pipeline if you don't have the time to wait)
         -ncaa_batting_gcs_to_big_query: this pipeline moves data from GCS storage bucket to BigQuery.
 It's set to run daily and also is triggered to run anytime "scrape_ncaa_d1_baseball_stats" or "test_scrape_ncaa_d1_baseball_stats" is run successfully
+        -dbt_transform_ncaa_d1_baseball_stats: this runs all dbt models.
+Takes data from stage, creates multiple data models via transformations and joins and creates three production tables.
+        The two largest tables are partitioned and clustered and all outputs are stored in prod_ncaa_d1_baseball_stats

+I have built the pipeline so that every time the scraping pipeline has completed, the other two will run sequentially.

     - If you just want to test that everything is working i have created a test_pipeline script that only scrapes data from one day.
 Alternatively, you can run the "scrape_ncaa_d1_baseball_stats", leave the Docker image and VM running for a few hours and check back:
     - Click on the test pipeline "test_scrape_ncaa_d1_baseball_stats" and trigger it to "Run Once"